AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 ## Prerequisites {#prereqs}

-To build the analyses in this article, you need access to marketing acquisition/referral source data.
-If you are not already tracking it, you need to bring [order referral source data from [!DNL Google ECommerce]](../importing-data/integrations/google-ecommerce.md) into [!DNL Commerce Intelligence] before you can continue.
-In addition, adding user device information to your analyses enables you to see what technology your referrals are using.
+To build the analyses in this topic, you need access to marketing acquisition/referral source data.
+If you are not already tracking it, you need to bring [order referral source data from [!DNL Google ECommerce]](../importing-data/integrations/google-ecommerce.md) into [!DNL Adobe Commerce Intelligence] before you can continue.
+Also, adding user device information to your analyses enables you to see what technology your referrals are using.

 ## New users by source {#newusersbysource}